eliaskosunen/scnlib/README.md

 It's (going to, eventually, be) faster than `iostream` (see Benchmarks) and type-safe, unlike `scanf`.
 Think [{fmt}](https://github.com/fmtlib/fmt) but in the other direction.

+_There's bound to be bugs, there's no documentation apart from this file, `master` branch is going to get rebased and public APIs are going to change in backwards-incompatible ways._

 ## Installing

 ### Submodule